 What Muscles Does Boxing Work?
 Does Boxing Build Muscle?
 (Study Says No)

-A white man who is shirtless and wearing dark blue shorts and black boxing gloves asks himself what muscles does boxing work as he throws a punch at a black boxing back in a dimly lit studio.
+A shirtless white man in dark blue shorts and black boxing gloves wonders which muscles boxing works as he punches a black boxing bag in a dimly lit studio.

 And as seen below, each one of these body parts have countless muscles that make up each.